tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 - _GetLoggingFileName_ the name of the file we want to create for txt and markdown files.
 - _Go_ is the business logic of the invocable.

-Now let's implement an actual method to handle main and being called from the commandline or a pip link.
+Now let's implement an actual method to handle main and being called from the command-line or a pip link.

 ```python
 def main():